-Any marketer or online business owner who hopes to succeed on a global scale must know how to optimize for international search engines.
+Any marketer or online business owner who hopes to succeed on a global scale must know how to optimize for international SERP’s.
 Google may hold close to 70% of the American market for desktop and mobile search traffic combined.
 Google withdrew from China abandoning a market with close to 688 million Internet users.

 Russia is a major player that boasts local search that competes with Google in the country’s surrounding regions.
 Throw South Korea in the mix and add an additional 45 million users to the tally that may not have access to your products and services.
-If your company hopes to establish an international brand, you need to be aware of the major international search engines and the optimization considerations for each of those countries:
+If your company hopes to establish an international brand, you need to be aware of the major search engines and the optimization considerations for each of those countries:

 - When considering Google for search, use hreflang tags so that Google can correctly interpret the language for the intended country’s content.
 Google’s search engine will serve the best results for users who search in a particular language.
 It is also impossible to mention Google without acknowledging the power YouTube.